tcannon686/trace/README.md

 The location of the PNG file to save to.
 ### render <width> <height>
 Render an image of width and height and save it to out_file.
+### render_window <width> <height>
+Currently only supported on X systems and disabled by default.
+To enable, run `make INCLUDE_GUI=true`.
+This program displays a render window.
+The window will display the rendered image with the specified dimensions.
+The program will continue to run, even after the window is closed.

 ## Geometry
 ### vertex <x> <y> <z>